Asrinidhi20/ExchangeRate/README.md

   Method: GET

-  Description: Retrieve exchange rates for USD of a particular date.
+  Description: Retrieve exchange rates for USD of a specified date.

   Example Request: GET http://localhost:8080/api/exchangeRate/exchangeRateByDate/2023-02-05

-3. Create Exchange Rate:
+3. Create Exchange Rate

   Endpoint: /api/exchangeRate/create

   Method: POST

-  Description: Create exchange rates for required currency on a particular date.
+  Description: Create exchange rates for required currency on a specified date.

   Example Body: Provide the exchange rate as a JSON string in the request body. json